Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Discussions

 \section{Discussions}

-In this paper, the issue of population size estimation incorporating the possible list dependence arising from both behavioural response variation and heterogeneous catchability has been addressed.
-For this purpose, a novel model for capture-recapture data is considered and a Bayesian methodology has been developed to estimates the population size based on data augmentation.
+This paper addresses the issue of population size estimation incorporating the possible list dependence arising from behavioural response variation and heterogeneous catchability.
+For this purpose, a novel model for capture-recapture data is considered and a Bayesian methodology has been developed to estimate the population size based on data augmentation.
 In particular, the Gibbs sampling method has been developed to make the computation fast and implementation easy for the practitioners.
 The proposed method seems to have an edge in terms of ease of interpretation and to have a much wider domain of applicability in the fields of public health, demography, and social sciences.
-From the simulation study, we can see that the proposed method exhibit a remarkable improvement over the existing models.
+From the simulation study, we can see that the proposed method exhibits a remarkable improvement over the existing models.
 Moreover, the proposed method is robust with respect to model misspecification.
-Along with the estimate of the population size, the posterior distribution of the associated dependence parameters and capture probabilities provide specific insights into the capture–recapture mechanism.
-In particular, the proposed method provides a clear picture of the nature and the extent of behavioral dependence of the individuals in the population under consideration.
+Along with the estimate of the population size, the posterior distribution of the associated dependence parameters and capture probabilities provide specific insights into the capture-recapture mechanism.
+In particular, the proposed method provides a clear picture of the nature and the extent of behavioural dependence of the individuals in the population under consideration.
 In real applications, we exhibit the importance of geospatial analysis of outbreaks in surveillance and identification of associated risk factors.
-We also emphasized the necessity to adjust the conventional method of calculating IR incorporating the estimated size of the underreported cases for an unbiased evaluation of the interventions.
-In a frequentist setup, a possible direction for further research could be the development of an estimation methodology based on a suitable pseudo likelihood approach.
+We also emphasized the necessity to adjust the conventional method of calculating PR incorporating the estimated size of the underreported cases for an unbiased evaluation of the interventions.
+In a frequentist setup, a possible direction for further research could be the development of an estimation methodology based on a suitable pseudo-likelihood approach.
 Multiple systems estimation strategies have recently been applied to estimate the number of victims of human trafficking and modern slavery.
 In this context, it is not uncommon to find sparse or even no overlap between some of the lists on which the estimates are based \citep{Chan2020}.
 It will be an interesting problem to model such data by using the TBM and to develop an associated estimation methodology.